reflectivity/reflectivity.github.io/working_groups/file_formats/tasks.md

 This *format* is compatible with most analysis software and plotting programs so that it allows for fast data visualisation on almost any system and it can be used for simple or standard data reduction.
-Also by unexperienced users.
+Also by inexperienced users.

 ## tasks

-- There are representations for the data equivalent to YAML (in terms of hirarchy and content, not necessarily in terms of human readability).
+- There are representations for the data equivalent to YAML (in terms of hierarchy and content, not necessarily in terms of human readability).
   Which is the *best*?

-## decission
+## decision

 - Do we insist / recommend to use wrapped YAML for the ASCII representation?